Last updated on June 12th, 2026

 Holm House

-The Holm House was built in 1763 to replace the house Johan Holm lost in the 1760 fire.
-Much of the building consists of period rooms that show how the family of a wealthy merchant lived at the end of the 18th century.
-Apparently, much of the furniture is actually original to the house or Holm family.
+Much of the building consists of period rooms that show how a wealthy merchant family lived at the end of the 18th century.
+Apparently, much of the furniture is actually original to the house or Holm family!

 An ever-changing array of exhibits is housed on the ground floor.